Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - `disabledApps`: Space-delimited list of OpenVR application keys that should be ignored for resolution adjustment.
 Steam games use the format steam.app.APPID, e.g. steam.app.438100 for VRChat and steam.app.620980 for Beat Saber.

+- `gpuIndex`: The index of the GPU to use for VRAM monitoring.
+Only useful in systems with multiple GPUs.

 ## Building from source

 We assume that you already have Git and CMake installed.